Investors wipe $3 billion off China's ZTE as U.S. settlement sinks in

 The Hong Kong-listed shares of ZTE slid as much as 41 percent to HK$14.98, their lowest in a year, following a two-month trading suspension.
 Its Shenzhen shares fell by their 10 percent limit to 28.18 yuan after it confirmed details of the agreement publicized by the U.S. government on Monday.

-Hong Kong's benchmark Hang Seng index .HSI was down 0.6 percent by the midday break.
+Hong Kong’s benchmark Hang Seng index was down 0.6 percent by the midday break.

 During its trading halt, fund managers cut their valuations of ZTE shares, with some lowering valuations of its A-shares to 20.04 yuan per share, or a 36 percent discount to the closing level on April 16.